Benjamin-Lee/DNAvisualization.org/paper/response.md

 However, as per the NAR web server instructions ("new methods that have not been previously validated in a separate publication" are discouraged), no new novel visualization methods were introduced.
 With respect to the addition of novel methods, the website has a section ("Have an idea for another way to turn a DNA sequence into a two-dimensional visualization?
 Let us know over on the [Squiggle repository](https://github.com/Lab41/squiggle/issues/new) and we'll be happy to work with you on implementing it") that refers users with novel ideas to propose it to the underlying transformation library atop which the web service is built for inclusion.
 > Also in the Qi graph, it might be a good idea to label the consensus line explicitly rather than refer to it as one of the input sequence identifiers.
 E.g. with the test data the consensus (overlapping) orange line is labeled Chimpanzee.

+With the Qi graph, there is no consensus line.
+That the topmost line is the only one visible is a pernicious example of overfitting.
+Hovering over a legend item results in that sequences being the overlapping (topmost) line.
+A clarification regarding this issue has been added to the instructions.

 ## Referee: 2